JohnW876/johnwithey1/README.md

 * [FontAwesome](https://fontawesome.com/v4.7.0/) is used to provide social media icons.
 * [Google Fonts](https://fonts.google.com/) is used to provide styling to all type on the website.
 I opted for a single font of ‘Spartan’ to add to the minimalist theme.
 * [Real Favicon Generator](https://realfavicongenerator.net/) is used to create the favicon files and code in html page heads.
+* [Balsamiq Wireframes](https://balsamiq.com/) were used prior to commencing coding to help with UX design, pre-visualisation and layout.

 ## **Testing**
+Throughout the project build, Chrome Developer Tools was used to inspect and test the website's responsiveness and functionality on mobile devices, tablets and desktop via a browser running from Gitpod.
+Any errors were then rectified through immediate modification of the code and further testing.

+### User Story Tests

+1.

 ### **Issues**
 A media query was used to reduce the size of the logo when using devices up to 320px wide.
 Testing on the iPhone 5/SE device showed the navbar toggle dropdown was being pushed down and out of position by the logo at its’ usual size.